When asked about his nationality, legendary Scottish fiddler, Johnny Cunningham, liked to tell people that he was half Scottish and half Irish.

 If anything is still not clear, please feel free to contact us.
 Your question will probably help us to clarify the content on this page – as well as hopefully clearing things up for you right away.

 Should you want to enquire about our personal injury claims services, don’t forget that you can get a free case assessment from us by making contact in the ways described above.
+See this article, if you want to understand more about what will actually happen if you get in touch with us about making a personal injury compensation claim.

 Where a Free Case Assessment is something which would be helpful to you – and we would be local, specialist solicitors from your point of view – please make a Free Online Enquiry via this website.